Failure is when opportunity meets unpreparedness

 Each chapter in this manuscript follows the main character as he speaks to a different proposal recipient.
 Through dialog and discussion, we see where the proposals went wrong, and how even big companies can lose sight of the big picture.

-Yes, some of the situations are a bit ridiculous, and who wants to read another dry textbook anyway?
+Yes, some of the situations are a bit ridiculous, but who wants to read another dry textbook anyway?

 This book has it all: